 River 2 Ridge Disaster Resilience Group (previously known as the Long Term Recovery Group Region 1) is providing resources and connections for people in Crawford,

 Recently, R2RDR provided $30,000 in funding to help 76 families in Monroe, Vernon, Crawford and La Crosse Counties who were behind on their energy bills as a result of Covid-19.

-For ideas in living with the stress of this unprecedented situation, try these resources:
+For ideas in living with the stress of living in a pandemic, try these resources:

 For information on food and other available resources call 2-1-1

 Current relief efforts are for those who experienced damage in the flooding of August/September of 2018.

 Estimates from the Federal Emergency Management Agency (FEMA) show more than 900 families and more than 90 businesses in this region were impacted by floodwaters.
 River 2 Ridge is a group of volunteers striving to make sure each person and each business is able to access as many available resources as possible to continue on the road to recovery.

 A natural disaster is defined as an occurrence that causes human suffering or creates collective human need that requires assistance to alleviate.